MORPCA 3-Day HPDE @

 Indianapolis Motor Speedway (IMS)

 Yes you are reading this correctly, INDY Baby!
-MORPCA is finalizing plans for its exclusive 3-day PCA HPDE weekend event at the world famous Brickyard, the only such PCA HPDE event at the Brickyard in 2018.
+MORPCA is working plans for its exclusive 3-day PCA HPDE weekend event at the world famous Brickyard, the only such PCA HPDE event at the Brickyard.
 We will be running the Indy road course, crossing the start finish Brickyard strip on the main straight.
-We will offer a modified Indy GP road course to mix it up a bit (F1 Loop – 5A).
+We may offer a modified Indy GP road course to mix it up a bit (F1 Loop – 5A).

-This will be a Fully Instructed HPDE.
+This will be a Fully Instructed HPDE (subject to change).
 Registrants will have to meet minimum* Beginner HPDE experience requirements (that being at least one other HPDE event at one other track).
 If new to HPDE, MORPCA is offering opportunities to get that minimum experience in before Indy.
 Check out MORPCA’s other HPDE events for first times on Club Registration.

 Registration will open to all in the Spring.
 There is no PCA membership or Porsche only requirements, but all cars regardless of make, need to pass MORPCA Tech Requirements for safety.